Agriculture in Nicaragua: Rice

+Nicaragua's domestic rice production is only able to satisfy 70% of the countries demand.
+Leading to rice having to be imported from other places.

+Rice is primarily produced in the departments of Matagalpa, Granada, Boaco, Chontales, Leon, Rivas and Rio San Juan.
+And an estimated 70% of this land has been irrigated.
+Reports from the Nicaraguan Association of Rice Growers (ANAR), national production of irrigated rice is about 65.6 quintals per manzana, while it is around 26 quintals per manzana for rainfed rice.

 Palm oil

-The first African palm oil plantations, which were established in the Caribbean lowlands, began production in 1990.
+The first palm oil plantations began production in 1990, these were created in the Caribbean lowlands.

 Bananas

 Unlike in other Central American countries, political squabbles over who would control the plantations and shipment of the crop prevented bananas from becoming the major export earner in Nicaragua.
 Bananas, a native fruit of tropical Asia, were introduced to Nicaragua early in the colonial period.
 Initially, until a market for them appeared in the United States in the 1860s, bananas, like other fruit, were destined mostly for local consumption.

 Small plots of the Gros Michel variety of banana were planted for export, but political turmoil and difficulties in establishing secure transportation routes hampered export.
 Because United States companies developed banana production in neighboring countries, Nicaragua's large potential for this crop remained underdeveloped.

 Politics and outbreaks of disease in the 20th century kept banana production low.
 During their time in power, the Somoza family, who had discovered that coffee and cattle were more profitable than bananas, refused to give United States banana companies the free rein that they enjoyed throughout the rest of Central America.
 In addition, an outbreak of Panama disease, a fungus that kills the plant's underground stem, wiped out most of the banana plantations in the early 20th century.

 New plants of the Valery and Giant Cavendish variety were planted, with constant use of fungicides was required to control black sigatoka disease.
 Although Cavendish bananas yield three times the harvest of the older Gros Michel type, Cavendish bananas are more difficult to harvest and transport.
 Cavendish bananas, for example, bruise easily and must be picked at an earlier stage and crated in the fields for transport.
 Most banana production is in the Pacific lowlands, in a region extending north from Lago de Managua to the Golfo de Fonseca.
 In 1989, banana production amounted to 132,000 tons.